zodb/zodbshootout/README.txt

     ``zodbshootout`` begins a transaction, adds the specified number of persistent objects to a ``PersistentMapping``, and commits the transaction.
+In the sample output above, MySQL was able to write 9441 objects per second to the database, almost twice as fast as ZEO.
+With memcached support enabled, write performance took a small hit due to the time spent storing objects in memcached.

 * Read warm objects

     In a different process, without clearing any caches, ``zodbshootout`` reads all of the objects just written.
 This test favors databases that use either a persistent cache or a cache shared by multiple processes (such as memcached).
+In the sample output above, this test with MySQL and memcached runs more than ten times faster than ZEO without a persistent cache.
+(See ``fs-sample.conf`` for a test configuration that includes a ZEO persistent cache.)

 * Read cold objects